Maersk Line: Fleet

 In 2006, the E-class vessel Emma Maersk, was delivered to Maersk Line from Odense Steel Shipyard.
 It was by far, the largest container ship in the world at the time.

 Seven other sister ships have since been built, and in 2011, Maersk ordered 20 even larger container ships from Daewoo, the Triple E class, each with a capacity of 18,000 containers.
-The first of these Triple E Class ships was delivered on June 14, 2013, and was christened with the name Mærsk Mc-Kinney Møller after the son of the founder of the Maersk Line.
+The first of these Triple E Class ships was delivered on 14 June 2013, and was christened with the name Mærsk Mc-Kinney Møller after the son of the founder of the Maersk Line.

-The following ship classes are part of the Maersk Line fleet:
+The following list is not complete, due to smaller feeder ships, that not are included as part of the Maersk Line fleet:

 Accidents and incidents

-Marit Maersk

-This 3,330-ton, 314-foot freighter was built in 1938 at Fredrikstad, Norway.
-She was commissioned as a naval transport for the Royal Hellenic Navy through the Hellenic Maritime Commission in London on 27 November 1940.
-Used as a support ship for the armored cruiser Giorgios Averoff in 1942-44, Marit Maersk was returned to her owners on 14 November 1945.
-In 1954 she was sold to Greek owners and renamed Belgium.

 Maersk Alabama

 On 8 April 2009, the container ship Maersk Alabama was seized by pirates in the Indian Ocean at a distance of 240 nmi southeast of Eyl, Somalia.
 The siege ended after a rescue effort by the United States Navy on 12 April.